xakraz/bats-detik/README.md

 without having been verified, an error is thrown.
 Please, refer to [this section](#property-names) for details about the property names.

-This assertion verifies all the instances have this property value.
+:memo: This assertion verifies _all the instances_ have this property value.
-But unlike the assertion type to count resources, you do not verify how many instances have this value.
+But unlike the assertion type to [count resources](#counting-resources), you do not verify _how many instances_ have this value.
 Notice however that **if it finds 0 item verifying the property, the assertion fails**.

 ### Property Names

-In all assertions, *property-name* if one of the column names supported by K8s.
+In all assertions, *property-name* is one of the column names supported by K8s.
 See https://kubernetes.io/docs/reference/kubectl/overview/#custom-columns
 You can also find column names by using `kubectl get <resource-type> -o custom-columns=ALL:*`.